The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Perturbation around a free-falling frame

-Note that in the previous derivations, for the calculation of the vacuum condition, it was assumed that $T_0(r,t)$ is constant when the variations with respect to the graviton field were considered.
-In other words, $T_0(r,t)$ is considered as an independent field.
-More specifically, it is a parameter inside this family of solutions.
-Here we could also calculate the eigenvalues for the matrix mass given by the second derivative of the potential (\ref{eq:acalanojo2miau}).
-Here I will not do the calculation because it is not the main purpose of the manuscript.
-What is interesting to notice at this point is that the dynamical part of the graviton mass, comes from the spatial dependence of the St\"uckelberg function $T_0'(r,t)$.
-In this section, this part behaves as the mass parameter of the theory.
-In the next section, I will formulate the Higgs mechanism at the graviton level and in such a case, $T_0'(r,t)$ has a double role, namely, not only it appears as the mass parameter of the theory which defines the relative positions between the false and physical vacuum, but in addition, it provides the gauge-part for the Christoffel connections which behave as gauge-fields, able to provide the graviton mass dynamically.
+Here we can also calculate the eigenvalues for the mass matrix given by the second derivative of the potential (\ref{eq:acalanojo2miau}).
+However, what is interesting to notice at this point is that the dynamical mass of the graviton comes from the spatial dependence of the St\"uckelberg function $T_0'(r,t)$.
+In the next section, we will make a formal definition of the dynamical origin of the graviton mass.
+We will see that $T_0'(r,t)$ has a double role, namely, not only it appears as the mass parameter of the theory, but in addition, it provides the gauge-part for the Christoffel connections to behave as gauge-fields able to provide the graviton mass dynamically.